qcware/qcware-unitair/README.md

 # unitair: PyTorch-based quantum circuits

-Unitair is a Python package that brings quantum computing to PyTorch.
+Unitair is a lightweight Python package that brings quantum computing to PyTorch.

-Unitair differs from other quantum computing software packages in extreme but sensible ways.
+Unitair differs from other quantum computing software packages in important ways.
 Quantum states are PyTorch tensors (the PyTorch version of the NumPy `ndarray`).
 There is no special class for quantum states class nor is there an abstract `QuantumCircuit` class.
-Unitair doesn't really rely on any circuit model although it certainly supports circuit-model computation.
+Unitair doesn't directly rely on any circuit model although it supports circuit-model computation.

 Manipulations of quantum states naturally take advantage of PyTorch's strengths.